Spatial Science Colloquium 2023 on "Spatial Development and Digitalisation"

 Keynotes

-The Spatial Science Colloquium is hosted by the Leibniz Research Network Spatial Knowledge for Society and Environment (Leibniz R).
-It deals with strategic spatial science issues of overarching importance for an interdisciplinary and transdisciplinary professional audience.
+The Spatial Science Colloquium is hosted by the Leibniz Research Network Spatial Knowledge for Society and Environment - Leibniz R. It deals with strategic spatial science issues of overarching importance for an interdisciplinary and transdisciplinary professional audience.
 In 2023, for the first time, the colloquium will also be accessible to international participants as an online format.

 Contact to the organizing team:RWKioer@ioer.de